-- 7.1 If there are special circumstances to waive or suspend any section or sections of Contract Standing Orders, the following approvals must be obtained depending on contract value: - 1. for all contracts up to and including £35,000, the Director may approve. - 2. for contracts in excess of £35,000 but up to and including contracts for £400,000 the Borough Solicitor and the Chief Executive (taking advice from the Head of Procurement) may approve. - 3. for contracts over £400,000 a report must be made to the Executive, incorporating advice from the Head of Procurement, for approval save that where the Borough Solicitor and Chief Executive have confirmed that there is genuine urgency and it is not possible to obtain approval from the Executive in time, the Leader may approve, but shall report his decision to the next meeting of the Executive for information - 7.2 The standard Waiver form is to be used unless reporting to the Executive in accordance with 7.1 above and the approval must be retained by the Director. - 7.3 The Director must ensure that a record of all cases where Contract Standing Orders have been waived is sent to the Head of Procurement, including those authorised under the Director's own delegated powers, recording the reasons for waiver and the approvals obtained.
+- 7.1 If there are special circumstances to waive or suspend any section or sections of Contract Standing Orders, the following approvals must be obtained depending on contract value: - 1. for all contracts up to the relevant Threshold, the Director may approve. - 2. for contracts in excess of the relevant Threshold, the Borough Solicitor and the Director (taking advice from the Head of Procurement) may approve. - 7.2 The standard Waiver form is to be used. - 7.3 The Director must ensure that a record of all cases where Contract Standing Orders have been waived is sent to the Head of Procurement, recording the reasons for waiver and the approvals obtained.
 The Head of Procurement shall maintain a full record, sequentially numbered, of all Waivers granted.

-8. Contract extensions
+8. Contract extensions and variations